• ECTS

 Objectives

-Students gain an understanding of the biophysical and anthropogenic factors controlling interactions between tropical forest ecosystems and climate change and the institutional mechanisms developed in climate change mitigation involving land use.
+Students gain an understanding of the biophysical and anthropogenic factors controlling interactions between tropical forest ecosystems and climate change, and of the institutional mechanisms developed to mitigate climate change involving land use.

 Read more